A New York Legal Search And Placement Boutique

 So he dug deeper, seeking not only to more effectively define and articulate the various major components of a firm’s embodiment, but, to also understand the ways in which they interact at a deeper, more fundamental level to induce stability or vulnerability.
 This deeper understanding can provide readers with a tool that is geared more toward predicting destabilization, rather than just defining it once it is happening.

 The other side of this coin is a blueprint that attorneys, management, and leadership can use in analyzing, or planning for, the robustness, cohesiveness, and strength of a firm’s infrastructure and embodiment.
 Importantly, and perhaps for the first time in a single volume, the themes and deeper phenomena that underlie the various components of a firm and how they interact in a matrix fashion — constructively or destructively — are discussed.
-This book can be purchased on Amazon.
+This book can be purchased (for $50.27) through Amazon.

 In-House: A Lawyer’s Guide to Getting a Corporate Legal Position